USF-IMARS/mbon_zooplankton_to_dwc/README.md

     - Attempt to document changes made to raw data

 2. Ingest zooplankton counts
-    - Pull new files from Box where raw count data is stored
+    - Pull new files from cloud service (i.e. Box) where raw count data is stored
     - Add species information from WoRMS using a custom `match_taxa()` function (based from `obistools::match_taxa()`)
     - Check for new species names and add to a master list of species names
       - This list contains the "verbatim name", "species name" to search, "larval stage" if exists, and matching Aphia IDs from WoRMS